dtr-org/unit-e/contrib/devtools/README.md

 copyright\_header.py
 ====================

-Provides utilities for managing copyright headers of `The Bitcoin Core developers` in repository source files.
+Provides utilities for managing copyright headers of `The UnitE Core developers` in repository source files.
 It has three subcommands:

 ```